JoeyVisbeen/Python-projects/README.md

 # 🐍 Python-projects
-This is a pesonal storage for python project.
+This is a pesonal storage for python projects.

 Running scripts using the ```python3``` command